team5735/SoftwareTrainingDocs/lessons/001_tools_and_setup.md

 > This lesson should be simple and middle-range, anywhere from 1-2hr, simply because it will be a collective process and people will need individual help.
 If finished early, we can probably just chill.

 Welcome, new Software members!
-Today we will download and prepare various tools on your MacBooks, discussing their purposes as we go.
+If you weren't here last lesson, you can read it [here](https://github.com/team5735/SoftwareTrainingDocs/blob/main/lessons/000_intro_to_software.md).
+Today we will download and prepare various tools on your MacBooks.

+This lesson is easier to follow if you have the Markdown version open in your browser.
+The easiest way to go there is to type the following into your browser's address bar exactly:
+`github.com/team5735/SoftwareTrainingDocs`
+Then, click on the `lessons` folder, followed by `001_tools_and_setup.md` (this document).

 ## WPILib

-WPILib, developed at WPI (a college in Worcester), is a package of most necessary tools for FRC robot control.
+WPILib, developed at WPI, is a package of most necessary tools for FRC programming.
 It comes with VSCode, various Java APIs, and many additional programs that we will explore in the future.
 For now, it should be a quick install, all in one folder.
+It's what we'll use instead of IntelliJ, if you took APCSA.
+If you're advanced enough to have something else you prefer, you still need to install this.

-1. Navigate to https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/wpilib-setup.html (or search "WPILib Install" and click the first link).
+1. Follow [this link](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/wpilib-setup.html) (or search "WPILib Install" and click the first link).
 2. Press the big blue "Downloads" button about one screen down the page.
 If this opens a new tab, then scroll down and click the link that ends in 'Mac (Arm)'.
 4. Open the downloaded file however you'd like.
 On some browsers it shows up in the top right and you can click it while downloading, and the browser will open it when it's downloaded.
 If your browser doesn't feel like cooperating today, you can find it in your Downloads folder (open Finder and find it on the left).
 5. This should open a new Finder-looking window.
 Drag the app named WPILibInstaller and the other zip-like file contained in the .dmg (disk image) onto your desktop.
 It should take a moment or two to copy; they're sizable.